You’re running a personal injury law firm that just isn’t getting enough clients to compete—what can you do to right the ship?

 For example, in this Google search for “social security lawyer,” three companies have PPC ads that display at the top of the results page:

-This allows them to show up in the first few positions for search phrases they want to target, without having to beat out the competition to show up organically—a spot Investopedia has achieved for this particular search (bottom of the image above).
+This allows them to show up in the first few positions for search phrases they want to target, without having to beat out the competition to show up organically—a spot on Investopedia has achieved for this particular search (bottom of the image above).

 What makes Google Ads so effective is that they align with the intent of the people who see them.